PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 following very-late recovery boundaries.
 Commit and push only; do not create, reopen, or update a pull request.

+## Top-level indexed shape-convergence result characterization checkpoint

+`_run_indexed_shape_convergence_cleanup()` builds or accepts one `ModelIRGraphIndex` and uses it for dead-operator pruning, the first static shape reconciliation, dynamic-Reshape resolution, and a conditional final reconciliation.
+Its fixed complete mutation dictionary contains `removed_dead_operators`, `resolved_dynamic_reshape_shapes`, and `reconciled_static_tensor_shapes`.

+There are exactly two production forms.
+The nested form in `_run_indexed_final_shape_activation_convergence()` is already retained as `convergence_stats`, supplies its shared graph index, and is consumed by later guards and the final result.
+The raw top-level form follows `_post_terminal_singleton_reshape_results`, supplies the live Session LayoutState, creates its own graph index, and precedes very-late SiNet terminal recovery.

+A strict expected-failure contract selects `_post_terminal_indexed_shape_convergence_stats` for only the top-level form.
+It fixes the three-key result schema, exact two-form count, arguments and keywords, existing nested consumer, captured Singleton predecessor, and SiNet successor.

+At implementation, replace only the raw top-level expression with an assignment.
+Do not change the helper, schema, graph-index reuse, conditional final reconciliation, nested consumer, live LayoutState, surrounding recovery sequence, dependencies, diagnostics, or TensorFlow behavior.
+Do not add a new consumer or guard.

+Characterization validation completed sequentially under `uv`:

+- indexed shape-convergence schema and both forms, dynamic-Reshape and indexed final convergence, Singleton and SiNet boundaries, architecture, and pass-efficiency coverage: `361 passed, 1 xfailed in 18.46s`

+The sole strict expected failure is the intentionally unimplemented top-level result retention contract.
+Implement only that assignment, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Earlier Split/Conv/Concat bridge result retention implementation checkpoint

 The terminal-QKV call now retains